-The parent or legal guardian of a student seeking to enroll must provide the school district with at least two of the items numbered 1-9 below as verification of his/her address, except that any document with a post office box as an address will not be accepted.
+The parent or legal guardian of a student seeking to enroll must provide the school district with at least two of the items numbered 1-9 below as verification of his/her 911 address.
+Any document with a post office box as an address will not be accepted.

 - 1. Homestead Exemption Application

 - 2. Mortgage documents or property deeds

 - 3. Apartment or home lease

 - 4. Utility bills

-- 5. Driver's license - 6.
-Voter precinct identification by a designated school district official - 7.
-Automobile Registration - 8.
-Affidavit and/or personal visit by a designated school district official - Any other documentation that will objectively and unequivocally establish that the parent/guardian resides within the school district and attendance zone
+- 5. Driver's license

+- 6. Voter precinct identification by a designated school district official

+- 7. Automobile Registration

+- 8. Affidavit and/or personal visit by a designated school district official; affidavits are only valid for 90 days from the enrollment date

+- 9. Any other documentation that will objectively and unequivocally establish that the parent/guardian resides within the school district and attendance zone